Critical Role: Campaign structure

 The Critical Role storyline occurs in campaigns that consist of a series of story arcs, which are usually played over multiple episodes.
 Between—or sometimes within—the major story arcs, the characters rest, resupply, or go on side quests.
 In addition, every player character has a backstory, an unfinished part of their personal history that can be relevant to the campaign from time to time.
 Sometimes, major story arcs are intrinsically tied to a character's backstory.
-While each campaign centers on a different party of adventurers, the campaigns are all set on the various continents of Exandria, a world of Mercer's creation.
+While each campaign centers on a different party of adventurers, the campaigns are all set on the various continents of Exandria, a world Mercer created.
 In June 2021, the cast of Critical Role finished their second campaign.
 Their third campaign premiered on October 21, 2021.

 Campaign one

 Campaign one takes place primarily in Tal'Dorei, a continent of Exandria.
 It follows the exploits of an adventuring party known as Vox Machina, previously known as the Super High-Intensity Team (or S.H.I.T.s), a rag-tag group of mercenaries originally formed in the swamp town of Stilben.